mmitrasish/Flower_Species_Recognition_using_Pretrained_Deep_Learning_models/README.md

 # Flower_Species_Recognition_using_Pretrained_Deep_Learning_models

 This code is for "Flower Species Recognition using Pretrained Models".
-In this code, we will be using the pre-trained Deep Neural Nets trained on the ImageNet challenge that are made publicly available in Keras.
+In this code, we will be using the pre-trained Deep Neural Nets, which is trained on the ImageNet challenge that are made publicly available in Keras.
 We will specially use Kaggle Dataset of Flower Recognition.
 The pre-trained models we will consider are VGG16, VGG19, Inception-v3, Xception, ResNet50, InceptionResNetv2 and MobileNet.
 # Organizing the Dataset
 The dataset you will be provided is in Raw Form.
-We will have to Organize the dataset.
+So its better to Organize the dataset first.
 For this you have to run the python program 'data_organizer.py'.
 This will automatically copy the image to the destination path.
 Also you have to input relevent info regarding 'path to raw dataset', 'path to training dataset', 'number of classes', 'number of images you want to train' and 'name of classes'.
 # Model Selection
-We have many pre-trained models.
-So, its time to choose which Model you want to use to Extract features.
+Since, we have many pre-trained models so you have to choose which Model you want to use to Extract features.
 For this, you have to run the python program 'model_selector.py'.
 This code will give you options and you have to input the model name for extracting features from training images.
 Also you have to input relevent info regarding 'number of classes', 'test size' and 'path to training dataset'.
 This code basically update the 'conf.json' file as per user input.
 ### WARNING: YOU HAVE TO CLONE THE 'CONF/CONF.JSON' FILE OTHERWISE MODEL SELECTOR WON'T WORK.
 # Feature Extraction using ConvNets
 Traditional machine learning approach uses feature extraction for images using Global descriptors such as Local Binary Patterns, Histogram of Oriented Gradients, Color Histograms etc. or Local descriptors such as SIFT, SURF, ORB etc. Instead of using hand-crafted features, Deep Neural Nets automatically learns these features from images in a hierarchical fashion.